Shubham-Rasal/Agent-Nexus-Protocol/groundline/PRD.md

 ---

-# 🧠 MCP-Compatible Knowledge Graph Server — Product Requirements Document (PRD)
+# 🧠 MCP-Compatible GraphDB Package with IPFS Persistence — Product Requirements Document (PRD)

 ---

 ## 🔍 Overview

 **Goal**:
-Build a **graph database server** that enables users and AI agents to collaboratively create, edit, import, and publish graphs with:
+Build a **reusable package (library/module)** that implements a **graph database** with:

 * **Decentralized storage** (via IPFS/IPNS)
 * **Provenance tracking** (CID chains, logs, optional blockchain anchoring)
 * **External KG integration** (Wikidata, DBpedia, OpenAlex, etc.)
-* **MCP-compatible API** for AI agent interoperability
+* **Programmatic API** for graph operations (create, edit, import, publish, provenance, etc.)

+This package can be used as the backend for a **REST API server**, an **MCP server**, or embedded in other applications.
+It is not a monolithic server, but a core engine that can be wrapped with different interfaces.

 ---